Man stabbed on transit bus, police looking for multiple suspects

 Police said officers were called to the area of Sargent Avenue and Balmoral Street at around 5:15 p.m.

-A man was found with serious injuries and he was taken to hospital is unstable condition and later upgraded to stable.
+A man was found with serious injuries and he was taken to hospital in unstable condition and later upgraded to stable.

 Police said the stabbing happened after an altercation broke out between the man and two to three "unknown individuals."
 During the altercation police said the man was stabbed.